 @P:HC we think that trash scars our planet for generations, let’s use it to build our future.

 We live in an age where there are so many things.
 We need to make better things worth using, products that are designed better start to end.
-This means incorporating more recycled materials into our manufacturing and designing for product life after use. developing a policy framework for better products while making product design more accessible, we can make less waste and better use of the things in our lives.
+This means incorporating more recycled materials into our manufacturing and planning for product life after use.
+By developing a policy framework for better products while making product design more accessible, we can create less waste and better use of the things in our lives.

 Some Ideas We're Thinking About: